-To Define startup defaults:
+To Define Startup Defaults:

 The Options / Startup Defaults command is used to save the current file settings to be used in future input sessions.
-Default settings are saved in the registry.
+Default settings are saved in the Windows registry file.
 Settings that are saved include units of measure, code, and default directories.